 TherapyThis section has been translated automatically.

-- Physical procedures such as curettage or ablative laser (Co2 or Erbium-YAG laser)
+- Physical procedures such as curettage or ablative lasers (Co2 or erbium YAG laser)

-- In a smaller study (Schilling B 2018), good results were obtained with so-called boundary rays (long-wave, soft X-rays)
+- A smaller study (Schilling B 2018) reported good results with so-called borderline radiation (long-wave, soft X-rays).

-- Light protection (e.g. Anthelios), see below light protection agent.
+- Light protection (e.g. Anthelios), see also below Light protection products.

 Progression/forecastThis section has been translated automatically.